 What are your thoughts on the R.A.I.N. method?
 Did you try it out and have some feedback or experiences to share?
 Let me know about it in the comments section below.

-If you’d like to read more about R.A.I.N, I recommend reading the works of Tara Brach and particularly her book, True Refuge: Finding Peace & Freedom in Your Own Awakened Heart
+If you’d like to read more about R.A.I.N, I recommend reading the works of Tara Brach and particularly her book, True Refuge: Finding Peace and Freedom in Your Own Awakened Heart